Terradue/doc-tep-geohazards/source/tutorials/srtm.rst

 The "SRTM Digital Elevation Model" panel is displayed with parameters values to be filled-in.

 ..
+NOTE:: SRTM valid in the [-56 deg,+60 deg] range of latitudes.

+..
 NOTE:: Parameters comes with default pre-filled values which are the same as the ones used in this tutorial, so you may skip the following section and directly use the pre-filled parameters.

 Fill the parameters